23 Cloud microphysics

 \[ \begin{align} D_0 = \left(\frac{\rho_r}{\pi\rho_l'n_0}\right)^{1/4}. \end{align} \]

-This formula can be used to diagnostically derive an average diameter of raindrops from the density of the rainwater.
+This formula can be used to diagnostically derive a mean diameter of raindrops from the density of the rainwater.

 \[ \begin{align} D_0 &= \frac{\int_0^\infty n_D\left(D\right)DdD}{\int_0^\infty n_D\left(D\right)dD} = \frac{\int_0^{\frac{\infty}{2}}n_D\left(2D\right)2D\cdot 2\cdot dD}{\int_0^{\frac{\infty}{2}}n_D\left(2D\right)\cdot 2\cdot dD} = 2\frac{\int_0^{\infty}2n_D\left(2r\right)rdr}{\int_0^{\infty}2n_D\left(2r\right)dr} = 2\frac{\int_0^\infty n_r\left(r\right)rdr}{\int_0^\infty n_r\left(r\right)dr} = 2r_0. \end{align} \]

 The mean diameter is therefore twice the mean radius, regardless of the size distribution.
-Here, the spectrum as a function of the radius $n_r\left(r\right)$ was deliberately distinguished from the spectrum as a function of the diameter $n_D\left(D\right)$ and $n_r\left(r\right) = 2n_D\left(2r\right)$ was used.
-The same applies
+Here, the spectrum as a function of the radius $n_r\left(r\right)$ was deliberately distinguished from the spectrum as a function of the diameter $n_D\left(D\right)$, and $n_r\left(r\right) = 2n_D\left(2r\right)$ was used.
+Analogously, one has

 \[ \begin{align} \newoverline{D^n} &= 2^n\newoverline{r^n}. \end{align} \]

-Empirically it has been shown that Marshall-Palmer distributions also approximate the size spectra of snowflakes well [33].Ice crystals below a certain diameter are no longer referred to as snow, but as cloud ice, but across the entire size spectrum the Marshall-Palmer distribution is among the distributions that can be described by a parameter (here $\lambda$). most suitable.
-Here is
+Empirically it has been shown that Marshall-Palmer distributions also approximate the size spectra of snowflakes well [33].Although ice crystals below a certain diameter are no longer referred to as snow but as cloud ice, across the entire size spectrum the Marshall-Palmer distribution is nevertheless the most suitable among the distributions that can be described by a single parameter (here $\lambda$).
+Here,

 \[ \begin{align} n_0 = 4,6\cdot 10^{6}\text{ m}^{-4}. \end{align} \]

-Empirically it is shown that Marshall-Palmer distributions also approximate the size spectra of graupel and hailstones well [33].See the previous footnote.
-The approach is usually used here
+Empirically, it is found that Marshall-Palmer distributions also approximate the size spectra of graupel and hailstones well [33].See the previous footnote.
+Here, one usually makes the ansatz

 \[ \begin{align} n_0 = A\lambda^b \end{align} \]